garrardkitchen/resume/content/_index.md

 - A passion (one of many!) is serverless technologies.
 It has been for many years.
 It started with Azure functions a few years back, progressing this experience with AWS, returning over the last few years to Azure.
 IMO, the benefits of Serverless outweigh any other approach experienced by me in my time in the industry.
 These are some of my favourite benefits from adopting serverless technologies: (1) rapidness from concept to implementation, (2) cost [to you and your customers], (3) SRP [reuse; patterns], (4) isolated scaling and resilience and (5) apportioning the right amount of effort on the business logic and not the infrastructure.
 - My experience as well as being responsible for the design of and implementation of (very hands-on), cloud architectures of different sizes that deliver on business continuity and scalability.
 - I have designed solutions that take advantage of ML backend services (AWS Transcribe, AWS Comprehend) and have developed PoCs and production services using serverless technology (Azure Functions, LogicApps, Event Grid, Event Hub, AWS Lambda, AWS Step Functions, AWS API Gateway).
-- Designed and am implementing a new Platform that has Kubernetes firmly at it's heart
+- Architected, and am currently implementing a new Platform that has Kubernetes firmly at it's heart
+- Although I have a track record with AWS, as well as certifications, my focus now is firmly on the Azure cloud platform.
 - I keep current and research the developing world of serverless technologies.

 ### My preferred role

-To lead the design and implementation of cloud native architecture, including CICD and the development of products and services that innovate through the application of cloud technology and their backing services.
+To lead the design and implementation of cloud-native architecture (Azure), development of either cloud-centric (or hybrid) products or services, guided by DevOps culture, to help shape the patterns and practices used and to innovation through the application of cloud technology.

 ---